 The current list of iOS 15 problems includes some very common issues. iPhone users are having trouble downloading and installing the new software.
 If your iOS 15 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-iPhone users who have moved up to iOS 15 are complaining about touch issues where the display doesn’t respond to swipes and gestures.
+iPhone users who have moved to iOS 15 are also complaining about touch issues where the display doesn’t respond to swipes and gestures.
 This issue appears fairly widespread and we’ve noticed it on an iPhone 12 Pro.

 If you haven’t downloaded the latest version of iOS 15 yet, we recommend preparing your iPhone for the download.
 Some prep work ahead of time can help you avoid major headaches.